Account

 Tip 3: Report income as required – even absent a 1099 form

-If your rental income is below a certain threshold, the major third-party listing and booking sites may not issue 1099 forms to property owners (subject to the companies' internal rules).
-However, unless an exception applies, you are required to report your income to the IRS as well as any state and local tax authorities when preparing your income tax returns.
+If your rental income is below a certain threshold, major third-party listing and booking sites may not issue a 1099 form to you (subject to the companies’ internal rules).
+However, unless an exception applies, you are required to report your income to the IRS, as well as to any state and local tax authorities, when preparing your income tax returns.

 Tip 4: Take available tax deductions